 - Pick a regular time, such as after a meal or a warm bath, to try to have a bowel movement.

 - Be patient.
 It may take 15 to 45 minutes to have bowel movements.

 - Try gently rubbing your belly to help stool move through your colon.

 - Stay active or become more active.

-Ask your doctor about medicines you, or your loved one, are taking that may cause constipation (such as some medicines for depression, pain, bladder control, and muscle spasms).
+Ask your provider about medicines you're taking that may cause constipation.
+These include some medicines for depression, pain, bladder control, and muscle spasms.

 - Shoulders and shoulder blades

 - Back of your head